wadmp/wadmp.github.io/tutorials/create-company.md

 4. Name, phone number and email address for the person who will be the Primary Contact person in this new Company.

-   Note: this information is "metadata": this step does _not_ create a User in the system, nor does it assign a User any permissions for this new Company.
+   **Note**: this information is "metadata": this step does _not_ create a User in the system, nor does it assign a User any permissions for this new Company.

 ![createCompanyForm](/images/tutorials/new_company/03_createForm.png)